ethanmarshallanalytics/STAT-172-Final-Project/README.md

 Title: Boston Bruins Player Analysis

-Authors: Ethan Marshall, Nick Pittman, and Jack Schwartz
+Authors: Ethan Marshall, Nick Pittman, Jack Schwartz

 Description: The datasets we analyzed came from Kaggle (datasource down below).
 We took individual player game data and combined this dataset with a player information dataset.
 The goal of the analysis is to determine whether or not a hockey player scores in a game.
 Can we build a model that can accuratley predict if a player can score in a particular game?

 Programming Language: R-Studio

 Packages Used:
 dyplr
 tidyr